Last Updated on May 11, 2024 by Eden

 How Does a Black Ocean Affect Kpop Groups?

 Being a victim of the black ocean can be devastating for kpop groups on several levels.
-So why are kpop idols scared of black ocean?
+So why are kpop idols scared of the black ocean?

 For one thing, it can be hurtful to look out at an audience expecting to see a huge number of fans and be greeted with silence instead.
 K-pop idols work very hard to put on solid performances and seeing a black ocean can easily make them feel as if that work is for nothing.